In this third installment in our series TMSA 3 Compliance articles, we review elements 7, 8, and 9.

 - Review of relevant records and forms

-The 8th element focuses on a vital issue at the heart of TMSA: Safety Management.
-Core TMSA principles efficiently implement ISM Code standards and encourage maritime organizations to adopt a proactive safety culture across its vessels and departments.
+Element 9 focuses on a vital issue at the heart of TMSA: Safety Management.
+That is to say, core TMSA 3 principles efficiently implement ISM Code standards and encourage maritime organizations to adopt a proactive safety culture across its vessels and departments.

-How can ShipNet help with the 9th Element of TMSA 3?
+How can ShipNet help with TMSA 3 Compliance for Element 9?

-- Risk Assessment templates are available for most routine tasks with periodic reviews, suspension for review, and expiry.
+- Gain access to Risk Assessment templates available for most routine tasks within the system with periodic reviews, suspension for review, and expiry.

-- Promote proactive ways of thinking, encompassing continuous improvement, rather than just regulatory compliance.
+- Promote proactive way of thinking, encompassing continuous improvement, rather than just regulatory compliance

-- Link permits to planned maintenance tasks or general work onboard along with checklists and risk assessments to bring risk levels down to practical levels.
+- Link permits to planned maintenance tasks or general work onboard along with checklists and risk assessments to bring risk levels down to as low as reasonably practical

-In the next and final installment in this series of articles reviewing all 13 key elements of TMSA 3 and how ShipNet can assist in compliance, we will look at the final four elements which cover environmental and energy management, emergency preparedness and contingency planning, measurement, analysis, and improvement and maritime security, so stay connected.
+In the next and final installment in this series of articles, we will look at the final four elements, which cover environmental and energy management, emergency preparedness and contingency planning, measurement, analysis, and improvement and maritime security, so stay connected.